Faster Algorithms for Semi-Matching Problems: Extension to balanced edge cover problem

-Now, we show the running time and the correctness of {\sc Find-Center} algorithm.
+Now we analyze the running time and show the correctness of algorithm {\sc Find-Center}.
+Once we have these, the main claim of this section follows immediately from Lemma~\ref{lem:extended set of centers is enough}.

-\paragraph{Running time analysis:} $F$ can be found by simply adding uncovered vertices to a maximum cardinality matching~\cite{gallai1959uep,norman1959amc}.
-The maximum cardinality matching in bipartite graph can be found by Micali-Vazirani algorithm~\cite{MV80} in $O(\sqrt{n}m)$, or in $O(n^\omega)$ by Harvey algorithm~\cite{Harvey06}, where $\omega$ is a time for computing matrix multiplication.
-However, since the running time of semi-matching algorithm is $O(\sqrt{n}m\log n)$.
-It suffices to use the first one.
-Thus, $F$ can be found in $O(\sqrt{n}m)$ time.
-Moreover, finding $L_F$ could be done in a breadth-first manner which takes $O(n+|F|+|M|)=O(n)$ time.
-Therefore, the time for the reduction from balanced edge cover to semi-matching problem is $O(\sqrt{n}m)$ implying the total running time of $O(\sqrt{n}m\log n)$.
+\paragraph{Running time analysis} An edge cover $F$ can be constructed from a maximum cardinality matching by adding one edge incident to each uncovered vertex \cite{gallai1959uep,norman1959amc}.
+The maximum cardinality matching in a bipartite graph can be found by Micali-Vazirani's algorithm~\cite{MV80} in $O(\sqrt{n}m)$ time or by Harvey's algorithm~\cite{Harvey06} in $O(n^\omega)$ time, where $\omega$ is a time for computing matrix multiplication.
+Thus, $F$ can be found in $O(\sqrt{n}m)$ time by using the first algorithm.
+Moreover, finding $L_F$ could be done in a breadth-first manner, which takes $O(n+m)$ time.
+Therefore, the time for the reduction from the balanced edge cover problem to the unweighted semi-matching problem is $O(\sqrt{n}m)$, implying the total running time of $O(\sqrt{n}m\log n)$.